 Here’s a few of our recommendations.

-If you’re feeling brave and ready to tackle building your own, here are the basics of what you’ll need to do to build your garden tower!
+If you’re feeling brave and ready to tackle a wood project of your own, here are the basics of what you’ll need to do to build your garden tower!

 What you need to build a vertical garden